 - Nonspendable This classification includes amounts that cannot be spent because they are either (a) not in spendable form or (b) are legally or contractually required to be maintained intact.
-The School classifies Prepaid Items and Deposits as nonspendable as these items are not expected to be converted to cash within the next year. - Restricted This classification includes amounts for which constraints have been placed on the use of the resources either (a) externally imposed by creditors (such as through a debt covenant), grantors, contributors, or laws or regulations of other governments, or (b) imposed by law through constitutional provisions or enabling legislation.
-The School has classified Emergency Reserves as being restricted because their use is restricted by State Statute for declared emergencies. - Committed This classification includes amounts that can be used only for specific purposes pursuant to constraints imposed by formal action of the Board of Directors.
-These amounts cannot be used for any other purpose unless the Board of Directors removes or changes the specified use by taking the same type of action (ordinance or resolution) that was employed when the funds were initially committed.
-This classification also includes contractual obligations to the extent that existing resources have been specifically committed for use in satisfying those contractual requirements.
-The School committed fund balance for capital projects as of June 30, 2019.
+The School reports did not have andy nonspendable resources as of June 30, 2020. - Restricted This classification includes amounts for which constraints have been placed on the use of the resources either (a) externally imposed by creditors (such as through a debt covenant), grantors, contributors, or laws or regulations of other governments, or (b) imposed by law through constitutional provisions or enabling legislation.
+The School has classified Emergency Reserves as being restricted because their use is restricted by State Statute for declared emergencies and for PPP Loan Expenses.